ivx/serverless-workshop/README.md

 * Our old updateTemperature method will be rewritten to be triggered by SQS.
 * Through reservedConcurrency we ensure that no more than x api requests are send concurrently.
 * Through delay in sqs we show a different possibility to care for api limits.
+* And we introduce local payloads for local testing.